- Government’s cybersecurity

 Laws and standards

 FISMA “requires the development and implementation of mandatory policies, principles, standards, and guidelines on information security” for government agencies.
-Any company or public sector entity deals with the federal government must adhere to FISMA.
+Any company or public sector entity that deals with the federal government must adhere to FISMA.

-Like most federal regulations, FISMA is at once complex, sprawling and vague.
+Like most federal regulations, FISMA is at once complex, sprawling, and vague.
 The specific standards used for FISMA are determined by the National Institute of Standards (NIST).
 NIST has published various standards and frameworks to enable FISMA compliance.
-There are dozens of NIST standards and specialized specifications for data security, encryption and so forth.
+There are dozens of NIST standards and specialized specifications for data security, encryption, and so forth.

 The essence of FISMA is that it binds all federal agencies to the same standard for cybersecurity.
 It assigns responsibility for cybersecurity to agency heads and provides accountability through certifications and audits.